 Right now, I am operation Fall.
 It’s officially September, so I think it’s safe to start celebrating.
 Right?

-I just finished watching the first college football game of the year and I’m eagerly waiting for more.
+I just finished watching the first college football game of the year, and I’m eagerly waiting for more.
 Go Hawkeyes!
 I’m contemplating on a trip home this year for an Iowa Hawkeyes football game.
 It’s been way too long since I’ve been home, almost over three years.
-Iowa is beautiful in the fall, it’s one of the things I miss most.
-The trees are red and bright orange, the air smells like fresh bonfire, and there’s nothing like roasting sweet corn over a late night fire.
+Iowa is beautiful in the fall; it’s one of the things I miss most.
+The trees are red and bright orange, the air smells like a bonfire, and there’s nothing like roasting sweet corn over a late-night fire.
 And don’t get me started on the juicy fried breaded tenderloin!
 You know, those tenderloins that are 10x bigger than the bun!

 While I was on a walk yesterday, I noticed one little tree that stood out from the rest.
 It was yellow and orange…was that a sign Fall is getting near?